arvenjadeaguilar/cellagri-cms/src/pages/companies/2018-02-13-modern-meadow.md

       environment
     location: 'Nutley, New Jersey'
     position: Materials Research Scientist
   - description: >-
-      As we continue to grow we are seeking to hire a Research Associate with a background in Chemistry.

-      Requirements:

-      - Bachelor's Degree in Chemical Engineering or Chemistry

-      - A foundation of basic scientific and analytical principles obtained through academic training and/or experience

-      - Experience with developing and running processes, maintaining batch records, and excellent attention to detail

-      - A passion for Chemistry and strong wet chemistry experience is essential

-      - High degree of personal accountability, with the ability to work independently and deliver results within project specific timelines

-      - Self-motivated, passionate about your work, and enthusiastic about contributing to a positive team spirit

-      - An interest in leather and materials characterization is a big plus!

-      Responsibilities:

-      - Understand available instrumentation and execute experiments based on established protocols or procedures with limited explanation and supervision

-      - Responsible for departmental/team presentations.
-Drafts SOPs and research reports with guidance

-      - Responsible for maintaining scientifically current (state of the art) laboratory environment and/or product inventory.
-Maintains accurate and complete records consistent with company policy and legal requirements

-      - Keep up with the latest scientific and engineering developments by reading the current literature and attending conferences

-      - Develop cross-functional knowledge and skills and make a contribution within your own functional area

-      - Help facilitate projects through adherence to established project or company timelines.
-Assist Ability to operate in fast paced rapidly evolving analytical lab operating to support fundamental R&D, technology scale-up and routine production analytical support

-      - Keep up with SOP training and compliance responsibilities
-    location: 'Nutley, New Jersey'
-    position: 'Research Associate: Chemical Engineering'
-  - description: >-
       As we continue to grow we are seeking to hire a Research Associate for our Materials Science team.